product

 Introduction

-In the network visualization environment introduced this time, Edgecore's AS7326-56X was used as the white Box switch, and IP Infusion's OcNOS was used as the network OS.
-As shown in the configuration diagram below, the Windows server has a set of tools necessary to achieve visualization.
+In the network visualization environment introduced here, we used Edgecore's AS7326-56X as a white Box switch and IP Infusion's OcNOS as the network OS.

 Figure 1: Verification environment